 Special meeting guests included Shawna Legarza, director of fire and aviation for the USDA Forest Service, Rich Elliott, member of the International Association of Fire Chiefs’ Wildland Fire Policy Committee, and Jeff Rupert, director of wildland fire for the Department of Interior.
 Representatives from FEMA also provided meeting goers with updates on the development of FEMA Supplemental Response Teams and information on how state forestry agencies can support that effort and participate in FEMA’s wildfire mitigation grant program. (all emphasis added)

-Have questions?
-Contact Communications Director Whitney Forman-Cook at firstname.lastname@example.org.
+If you have any questions?
+Contact Communications Director Whitney Forman-Cook at email@example.com.

 Wildfire Expert Alleges Arizona Forestry Division Covering Up Yarnell Hill Tragedy